agmmnn/awesome-blender/README.md

 - [QBlocker](https://qblockerdocs.readthedocs.io/) :  is an interactive object creation tool for Blender.
 - [fspy](https://fspy.io/) : is an open-source camera matching app, extremely useful for modeling directly from a reference image. [(blender addon)](https://github.com/stuffmatic/fSpy-Blender)
 - [PolyQuilt](https://github.com/sakana3/PolyQuilt) : is provides a few functions in edit mode like creating faces, knife tool, fan, edge-loops, etc. It does this with only the left-mouse-button.
 So no menu’s, no shortcuts. [[more info]](https://www.youtube.com/watch?v=VKLPHh3CYCU)
+- [Modeling Cloth](https://github.com/the3dadvantage/Modeling-Cloth-2_8) : Create real-time cloth-like behavior in meshes in Blender.
+- [KeKit](https://artbykjell.com/blender.html) : brings some much needed functionality to Blender, with a whole array of production tools.
+- [Array Tools](https://github.com/Elreenys/array_tools) : is an addon for Blender to create translation, scale, rotation array with offset or global parameters in any direction and mix them.
 - [BezierUtility](https://github.com/Shriinivas/blenderbezierutils) : this add-on contains several tools for working with Bezier curves.
 - [Mesh Heal](https://blenderartists.org/t/mesh-heal/1117095) : is an add-on for Blender, it includes additional Blender operators for healing surface meshes.
 - Retopology/Remesh: